Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (a) Notwithstanding any prior acknowledgment by the Supplier of the price of goods, except where expressly agreed otherwise, the prices specified for goods may at the Supplier's option be subject to alteration to reflect the Supplier’s prices and charges in effect at the time of delivery or performance.
 Any such price change will only be applicable to Customer orders not yet accepted by the Supplier, provided the Customer is given 30 days prior notice of the price change.
 The Customer may consider any variation referred to in this clause 4(a) and, if not acceptable, may elect not to proceed with the purchase of the goods which are intended to be subject to the variation.

 (b) The Customer must not assert any right of set off against the Supplier and will pay all amounts owing to the Supplier without deduction.

 (c) Where credit is extended to the Customer, all account invoices and statements will be submitted by the Supplier electronically ("E-invoice") to the Customer via the Customer's nominated email address.

 (d) The Supplier will not, generally, send a paper copy of the invoice or statement unless the Customer requests it.
 The Customer can obtain a paper copy of the invoice or statement by sending a written request to the Supplier.
 The Customer acknowledges that the Supplier will charge a $5 service fee for the delivery of paper copies of invoices or statements ("Service Fee") and agrees to pay such fee on demand.
-The Supplier may vary the Service Fee from time to time by written notice to the Customer.
+The Supplier may vary the Service Fee to reflect changes in administration costs from time to time by written notice to the Customer.

 (e) Where the Supplier submits an E-invoice to the Customer's nominated email address, the E-invoice will be deemed to have been received by the Customer on the date it was sent unless the Supplier receives a notification that the email did not reach its intended recipient and the records of the Supplier will be conclusive in this regard.